 # cat *

-Here, the above command will show all the texts inside every files in the current directory.
+To show all the texts of every file having extension .txt in the current directory.

 # cat *.txt